alex-cuvelier/cookie-copier/README.md

 # cookie-copier
-This extension copies cookies from one domain to another.
+A browser extension that copies cookies from one domain to another.